Darin0v0/Walpaper_Changer_Api/README.md

-# WalpaperChangerApi

-Wallpaper Changer C#  and API for windows and linux (gnome/kde/xfce/i3/sway)
+# Wallpaper Changer C# (v1.2)

-Features
+Cross-platform wallpaper manager for Windows and Linux

+This project is a C# wallpaper changer with full API support, designed to work on:

+Windows (all modern versions)

+Linux (GNOME, KDE, XFCE, i3, Sway)

+It supports both static and animated wallpapers, including video wallpapers on Linux using Hidamari.

 🌄 Cross-platform: Windows and Linux support